paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

 tags:
 - source:net_magazine
 ---
-{% include 'figure' with '/images/2015/01/guardian_navigation.png'
+{% render 'figure' with '/images/2015/01/guardian_navigation.png'
   caption: 'The Guardian’s navigation on smaller displays prioritises page signposting, but all site sections can still be accessed with one tap.'
   alignment: 'bleed'
 %}